Applications & Technology

 Q48.
 Can verification of income also include verification of employment?

 Yes.
-A lender that provides an employment verification report will automatically see the employment validation messaging in DU.
-DU can use an income verification report, and employment verification report or a 12-month asset verification report to validate employment through the DU validation service.
+A lender that is signed up for income validation will automatically see the employment validation messaging in DU.
+DU can use either a income and employment verification report (VOIE) or a employment verification report (VOE), or a 12-month asset verification report to validate employment through the DU validation service.
 When employment is validated, the loan must close within ten calendar days of the report date for an income or employment verification report or within 15 calendar days using a 12-month asset verification report.
 If an income verification report was used for income validation early in the process and the lender also received employment validation but is not able to meet the initial ten-day timeframe, the lender will also have to order an employment verification report (or an updated income verification report) ten calendar days prior to closing and resubmit the casefile to DU in order to obtain the updated employment validation.

 Q49.
 If a lender received employment validation in DU and closed the loan within the “close-by” date in the DU employment validation message, does the lender receive enforcement relief of representations and warranties even if it is later discovered that the borrower was no longer employed at the time of closing?